tektoncd/pipeline/docs/resources.md

 1.  `url`: represents the location of the pull request to fetch.
 1.  `provider`: represents the SCM provider to use.
 This will be "guessed" based on the url if not set.
 Valid values are `github` or `gitlab` today.
+1.  `insecure-skip-tls-verify`: represents whether to skip verification of certificates from the git server.
+Valid values are `"true"` or `"false"`, the default being `"false"`.

 #### Statuses